Grave 6

 Unmarked grave

-In a statement to the debtors court in 1904 Reuben stated that he was a Russian subject and in 1873 came to this country from Poland with capital of £20 and obtained employment as a tailor in London.
+Reuben was a long-standing and well known member of the Bath Jewish community.
+He was a Russian subject and in 1873 came to this country from Poland with capital of £20 and worked as a tailor in London.

 His wife Annie (Crowsey) was also born in Poland and their first three children were all born in Shoreditch, London.
 They moved to Newport where three more children were born, before moving to Bath by 1885 when the birth of another daughter was registered in July followed by another daughter in 1889.

 Reuben is listed in the 1889 Bath Directory as a master tailor living at 15 Kingston Road.
 In the early 1890s he moved his workshop to 7 Railway Place.
-It was there in 1893 that his eldest son Hyman died aged 15 of tuberculosis.
-Tragedy struck again four years later when Hyman's sister Miriam died aged 12 also of tuberculosis.
-Both are buried here.

 In June 1902 Reuben moved to London to set up a tailors shop.
 It was not a successful venture.
-At the debtors court in 1904 it was reported that 'he purchased for £20, money given to him by a friend, the fixtures and fittings of a tailors shop at 57 Goldhawk Rd.
+At the debtors court in 1904 it was reported that 'he purchased for £20, money given to him by a friend, the fixtures and fittings of a tailors shop at 57 Goldhawk Road.
 He traded there unsuccessfully until January 1903 when he closed the shop and has since been in employment in the trade'.

 By 1927 he was living with his daughter Mary in her private hotel at 33 Henrietta Street, which advertised as strictly orthodox.
-Reuben died in 1941 in St Martin's Hospital.
-His great granddaughter, who still lives in Bath, reports that he and his wife Annie are buried here near the cottage with no headstones.
+Reuben died in 1941 in St Martin s Hospital of heart failure.

 Census records